top of page

 AI is already transforming website development, marketing and many other facets of business.
 But AI’s full potential has yet to be seen.
 “Based on the previous six months of how fast this technology grew, I can only imagine that the next six months will go even faster,” says Wix’s Head of Product Yaara Asaf.
 “We’re trying to collect the fruits that technology gives us as fast as we can.”

-Try AI tools for copywriting, web design and more in Wix’s free website builder.
+Try AI features and tools for copywriting, web design and more in Wix’s free website builder.

 Keep reading to leave the seven main types of AI: